5rahim/seanime/README.md

 ### Not planned

-- Support for other build-in providers such as Trakt, SIMKL, etc.
+- Support for other trackers such as Trakt, SIMKL, etc.
 - Support for other media players
 - Dedicated clients (TV, mobile, etc.)